eshaz/cc_decoder/README.md

   --ffmpeg_pre_scale   FFMpeg video filter options before scaling.

 Decoding Options:
-  --text_tc1           Enables TeleCaption I text mode compatibility.
-Specify if there is occasional repeated characters in TEXT mode
   --lines              Number of lines to search for CC in the video, starting at the start line (default 10) --start_line         Start at a particular line 0=topmost line